Published 24 February 2022 4 min read

 Highlights: England 3-1 Germany

-Watch the best of the action from Molineux as England win the first-ever Arnold Clark Cup
+Watch the best of the action from Molineux as the Lionesses lift the Arnold Clark Cup